All articles

 Colleges set different timelines for when students must declare their majors and minors.
 In most cases, majors must be declared by the end of a student’s sophomore year, though exceptions exist.

-As minors have significantly fewer requirements, they can be declared later on in a student’s collegiate career.
+Minors have significantly fewer requirements and can be declared later on in your collegiate career.
 For college applicants, listing potential majors (unofficially declaring them) can sometimes be beneficial for acceptance.
 This is up to the discretion of the student and the school in question.

 Now, what you've been waiting for.
-Here is the five-step processes for deciding on your major.
+Here are the five steps for deciding on your major.

 1. Identify Your Interests and Passions

-Ideally, you should take advantage of a wide range of electives and extracurriculars in high schools to explore different subjects and discover your passions.
+Ideally, you should take advantage of a wide range of electives and extracurriculars at your high school to explore different subjects.
+This experience will help you discover your passions.
 Volunteering or participating in community service projects can also be a great way to dive deeper into your interests while positively impacting your community.

-Once you've gotten exposure to a variety of different types of activities, reflect on what you enjoy most.
-Look for connections between what you find engaging and meaningful, areas of study, and careers.
+Once you've experienced a variety of activities, reflect on what you enjoy most.
+Then, look for connections between what you find engaging and meaningful, areas of study, and corresponding careers.

 How much could you make after college?